David J. Acer: Aftermath

 Four days after Acer had died, Kimberly Bergalis' family sued his estate for malpractice, and Kimberly decided to go public with her story.
 The Acer controversy started a great debate in the country regarding whether healthcare workers were obligated to disclose their HIV status to patients.
 Bergalis and her family fought in support of laws mandating all healthcare workers be screened for HIV and to tell patients if they are positive.
 In response to public outcry, the AMA and ADA urged HIV-positive practitioners to disclose their status to patients or to stop performing surgeries.
 Healthcare workers and LGBTQ activists argued that mandating testing would be a breach of privacy and reduce public trust for healthcare providers.

 The CDC had closed and published its investigation in July 1990 without further verification or follow-up, but litigation against Acer's malpractice insurance continued through the 1990s.
-Depositions, private investigator reports, and medical records were leaked to journalist Stephen Barr writing for Lear's Magazine.
+Depositions, private investigator reports, and medical records were leaked to journalist Stephen Barr writing for Lear's magazine.
 The court documents revealed that the genetic test used by the CDC was an early test that was unverified.
 Dr. John Witte, Florida's top AIDS official, called the evidence of transmission "scientifically inconclusive."

 Investigators also discovered Kimberly Bergalis had lied to CDC investigators about her sexual history and other possible risk exposures, and another patient allegedly infected by Acer was discovered to have had intercourse with a prostitute who later died of AIDS.
 Medical records showed a third patient the CDC claimed Acer had seen often and for extensive procedures had only visited Acer's office once for a cleaning by a hygenicist - a treatment making exposure to HIV highly unlikely and deliberate infection impossible.
 The hygenicist also testified claims of shoddy sanitary practices were not true.
 The chief of Retrovirology at Mt.
 Sinai Medical Center in Miami also discovered five cases of HIV with similar genetic strains to Acer that had no link to Acer or his patients, testifying "it is as likely the patients got HIV from the community."
 Finally, Bergalis developed AIDS two years after her treatment by Acer, but only 1 percent of patients go from infection to illness that quickly.

 In context, the Ryan White CARE Act was being debated in Congress, but it was met with opposition because HIV infection was perceived to be caused by stigmatizing risk factors such as homosexuality, substance use, and sexual promiscuity.
 The media hype around Acer seemed motivated to create "innocent" as opposed to "deserving" victims.
 Testifying to Congress, Bergalis claimed "I did nothing wrong" and legislators were moved by the story of a white self-proclaimed virgin victimized by a reckless gay man.
-The case of the "Florida Dracula Dentist" has gone down in AIDS history alongside "Patient Zero" Gaetan Dugas as legends who have been fairly demonized.
+The case of the "Florida Dracula Dentist" has gone down in AIDS history alongside "Patient Zero" Gaetan Dugas as legends who have been demonized.